mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    |image106|

 #.
-Select the machine config parameters
+Define the machine config parameters

    - Select Subnet
    - Select the internal subnet
    - Select SSH in the select public inbound ports
    - Select the “OK” button

     |image107|